MaxvandenBoom/MEF_import/README.md

 Import MEF data into EEGLAB (Version 1.0)
 =========================================

-**MEF_import** is a EEGLAB plugin that imports data compressed in Multiscale Electrophysiology Format (or Mayo EEG File, MEF, see below) and Multiscale Annotation File (MAF) data into [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php).
+**MEF_import** is an EEGLAB plugin that imports data compressed in Multiscale Electrophysiology Format (or Mayo EEG File, MEF, see below) and Multiscale Annotation File (MAF) data into [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php).
 Current version can import [MEF/MAF Version 2.1](https://github.com/benbrinkmann/mef_lib_2_1) files.
-The functions provided in the folder "mef_matlab" can be used as a general tool to import MEF data into MATLAB.
+Moreover, the functions provided in the folder "mef_matlab" can be used as a general tool to import MEF data into MATLAB.

 The code repository for **MEF_import** is hosted on GitHub at https://github.com/jiecui/MEF_import.